-In time with the release of his new book, we chatted up bestselling author David Sheff on the transformation of Buddhist-practicing death row inmate Jarvis Jay Masters.
+In time with the release of his book, we spoke with bestselling author David Sheff on the transformation of Buddhist-practicing death row inmate Jarvis Jay Masters.

 The New York Times No. 1 bestselling author of Beautiful Boy, David Sheff is back with a new must-read: The Buddhist on Death Row: How One Man Found Light in the Darkest Place—out today—following the riveting transformation of death row inmate Jarvis Jay Masters from a horrific young life to a practicing Buddhist prisoner.
 In time with the book's release, we chatted up Sheff on his approach, Masters' failed appeal journey to date—until now, and his first real shot at his potential exoneration.